September 18, 1989: Steve Jobs’ company NeXT Inc. ships version 1.0 of NeXTStep, its object-oriented, multitasking operating system.

-NeXTSTEP was developed primarily by Avie Tevanian, who had previously been a developer of the Mach microkernel, a supercharged version of UNIX, at Carnegie Mellon University.
+NeXTStep was developed primarily by Avie Tevanian.
+The coder previously worked on the Mach microkernel, a supercharged version of UNIX, at Carnegie Mellon University.

 Before it got to that point, NeXT tried and failed to make a serious go of its hardware business.
 Despite producing beautifully designed and technically superior machines (this was the system Tim Berners-Lee used to develop the World Wide Web while at CERN), NeXT stopped making computers in 1993 and started to focus on software.

-NeXT was subsequently reconfigured as OpenStep, with the idea that it could be licensed out to other companies, such as Intel.
-With Apple running into problems generating its own next-generation operating system, Copland, the company acquired NeXT in 1996.
+NeXT subsequently reconfigured NeXTStep as OpenStep, with the goal of licensing it to companies like Intel.
+After Apple ran into problems developing its next-generation operating system, Copland, the company acquired NeXT in 1996.
 A few years later, Jobs, Apple’s newly reinstated CEO, announced the development of OS X.